kubernetes/kops/docs/arguments.md

 * `external` updates are performed by an external system (or manually), should not be automatically applied

 * unset means to use the default policy, which is currently to apply OS security updates unless they require a reboot

+## out

+`out` determines the directory into which kubectl will write the target output.
+It defaults to `out/terraform`